-Scott Serota is President and Chief Executive Officer of the Blue Cross and Blue Shield Association (BCBSA), a national federation of 38 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering nearly 100 million people – one-in-three of all Americans.
+Scott Serota is President and Chief Executive Officer for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering more than 106 million members people – one-in-three of all Americans.
+It is the largest single processor of Medicare claims in the nation and holds the world's largest privately underwritten health insurance contract — the 5.4 million-member Federal Employee Program (FEP).

 Serota was named BCBSA President and CEO in 2000, after serving four years as a senior executive, including two years as Chief Operating Officer.
 Before that, he was Executive Vice President for System Development, responsible for new business, strategy and the Blue Technology Evaluation Center, the nation's leading source for evaluating the safety and efficacy of emerging medical treatments.